Sabayon/molecules/README.md

           (that must be available on Sabayon Repository) it is needed build also spinbase ISO image because override of last available kernel is done on inner_script of spinbase image.

-*iso_build.sh* script contains a lot of features used by Sabayon Team for release operations, features that could be disabled (for example for email through *--skip-email*) and other that can be used only but Sabayon Team Group for example: *--push*, *--pushonly* options.

 After build is done ISO images are available under *iso* directory.